Generating High Dimensional User-Specific Wireless Channels using Diffusion Models: Application to Downstream Tasks

 \textbf{Results.} As illustrated in Fig. \ref{figure:graph_result_adjusted.pdf}, the BAE trained with the dataset augmented by the cDDIM method (blue line with markers) shows a significantly higher average SNR of the synthesized beam compared to the BAE trained with datasets augmented by ChannelGAN (green solid line with $\texttt{+}$ markers) or Gaussian noise (yellow solid line with markers).
 The SNR gap between cDDIM and the full dataset (black line) is about 1 dB.

 Using more than 16 beams in cDDIM-based augmentation consistently outperforms both exhaustive search (green dotted line) and the Genie DFT case (orange dashed line).
 Deep learning-based methods with grid-free beams outperform DFT beams, but Gaussian noise and ChannelGAN fail to improve average SNR consistently as beams increase, including undesirable interpolations.
 ChannelGAN and adding noise both exhibit significantly worse SNR, ranging from -13 dB to -7 dB, indicating that the power of the selected beam is lower than environmental noise, making them ineffective for beamforming.
+The unconditioned cDDIM method (pink dashed line) yields poor average SNR on par with Gaussian noise and ChannelGAN augmentation, highlighting the necessity of conditioning on UE positions.